In our afternoon reading: thoughts on Courtney Maum’s new novel, writers discuss denial, and more.

 Afternoon Bites: Abi Andrews, Emily Gould Interviewed, N.K.
 Jemisin, Garcia Peoples’ Recommendations, and More

-In our afternoon reading: an excerpt from Lauren Wilkinson’s novel, an interview with Mariana Dimópulos, and more.
+In our afternoon reading: thoughts on Abi Andrews’s new novel, an interview with Emily Gould, and much more.